mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 documentation referred to above.
 In the following it will only be explained how MaxCtrl relate to each other, as far as user credentials go.

+**Note**: By default all runtime configuration changes are saved on disk and loaded on startup.
+Refer to the
+  [Dynamic Configuration](#dynamic-configuration) section for more details on how it works and how to disable it.

 MaxCtrl can connect using TCP/IP sockets.
 When connecting with MaxCtrl using TCP/IP sockets, the user and password must be provided and are checked against a separate user credentials database.
 By default, that database contains the user